tcharding/snippet/README.md

 ## Data

 File: `data.go`
 Original: Cannot link to original because it is on my GitHub account in a private repo at request of the company I currently work for - it was part of the hiring process I went through i.e., their coding challenge.

 ### Reason for inclusion

-This file is in Golang, a language that I am reasonably familiar with - therefor no excuses for anything but idiomatic clean code :)
+This file is in Golang, a language that I am reasonably familiar with - therefore no excuses for anything but idiomatic clean code :)

 I have included it because it is a fair representation of the style of Golang I like to write, it lints cleanly, and it is idiomatic Golang (at least to the